The Health Benefits of Intermittent Fasting

 Having said that IF has been shown to be incredibly effective at promoting fat loss and retaining lean muscle mass, which is the holy grail of weight loss.

-this triggers a series of hormonal changes as we start to enter a fasted state.
+About four to five hours after we finish eating, our insulin levels (the hormone responsible for lowering blood sugar) begin to fall and this triggers a series of hormonal changes as we start to enter a fasted state.
 At first the body uses its stores of glycogen (energy from carbohydrates is stored in the form of glycogen in the muscles and liver), but when these are depleted, the body starts to turn to fat for energy.

-or cycling.
+We are naturally fat-burning machines and fat is the preferred fuel source for most of our day-to-day activities such as walking, working and steady-state cardio like running or cycling.
 Physiologically, we are still the same as when we were hunter-gatherers.
 We need a certain amount of body fat to survive, so if we constantly eat food our bodies will only burn glucose (sugar)/glycogen (stored carbohydrate) for energy and will hold on to fat reserves.

 We have to trick the body into thinking there isn’t food around to start burning fat for energy.
 Getting the body to burn fat rather than glucose for energy is key to most of the health benefits of fasting and is why it is so effective as a weight-loss tool.
-Fasting has also been shown to have the greatest effect on decreasing visceral fat – the dangerous fat stored around the
+Fasting has also been shown to have the greatest effect on decreasing visceral fat – the dangerous fat stored around the belly and internal organs and which can cause Type 2 diabetes, heart disease, breast cancer, colorectal cancer and Alzheimer’s.

 CLICK HERE TO JOIN MY FREE 5 DAY FAT LOSS CHALLENGE (WOMEN ONLY)